nachus001/GC9106_driver/README.md

 So, here is my (minimal) correction to the driver

-In order to make it work, you need to replace (and add) the repository files.
+In order to make it work, you need to replace (and add) the repository files to the library structure.
-Also, you need to add the following flags
+Also, you need to add the following flags to platformio.ini

 build_flags =

-;minimal TFT display config flags
+;minimal TFT display config flags, aside from the i/o pins and clock speed
 	-D USER_SETUP_LOADED=1
 	-D GC9106_DRIVER=1
-	-D TFT_RGB_ORDER=TFT_RGB
+	-D TFT_RGB_ORDER=TFT_RGB	;or TFT_BGR
-	-D TFT_INVERSION_ON
+	-D TFT_INVERSION_ON		;or TFT_INVERSION_OFF